JuanIrache/gopro-telemetry/readme.md

   - Use for GPS timing (replace GPSU where possible)
   - Review if date key in GPS9 output matches the recorded day and time
   - Option to disable/enable new GPS9 features?
 Probably not
-  - Potentially loop through samples in processGPS approveStream to find usable samples instead of discarding entire STRM, also when evaluating best sample via fixQuality, precision? (that's probably too slow)
+  - Potentially loop through samples in processGPS approveStream to find usable samples instead of discarding entire STRM
-  - Make sure we are not checking altitude correction twice if we are discarding one of the GPS streams.
-Actually, separate them if we are not discarding one, as otherwise we are applying the corrections of one to the other
+  - Make sure we are not checking altitude correction twice if we are discarding one of the GPS streams
   - Add sample and tests
   - Review pending todos/GPS9 comments
 - Review CSV header exports when they might include commas (WIND?)